pluemmoo/Stable-Diffusion/Readme.md

   ```
 CLIPEmbedding Class assigns a dense vector to each word using a pre-trained layer, capturing its meaning, and add position to the word, then combine both embeddings and positions together.

+In essence, the position_embedding initialize as zeros and model doesn't update it directly within a single forward pass.
+Instead, the framework calculates gradients for all trainable parameters during backpropagation, and these gradients guide the updates to self.position_embedding over many training iterations.

   ```py
     class CLIPLayer(nn.Module):
     def __init__(self, n_head: int, n_embd: int):